TASK: Design a PDF or similar document of 1,200 – 1,500 words that gives a focused account of:

 I researched possible animation ‘translation styles and techniques’ based on inspiration from other animators, particularly those working without text and with simple animation.
 I identified a number whose work I could feasibly draw on in my creative translations.

 c) identify practical possibilities

-I researched different types of iPad software I could use to achieve the animation approaches and styles identified and started to develop the required technical skills.
+I researched different types of iPad software I could use as part of an RSI-friendly workflow to achieve the animation approaches and styles that would be feasible for me as an independent animator and started to develop the required technical skills.

 For my visual work see: